 Heavy Cavalry and the Shock Charge

 The cornerstone of Norman military superiority was the heavy cavalry charge.
-Norman knights rode large, well-trained warhorses (destriers) covered in mail or, by the late 12th century, plate armor.
+Norman knights rode large, well-trained warhorses (destriers) covered in mail or, by the late 12th century, partial plate armor.
 They charged at close quarters with lances couched under the arm, transferring the full momentum of horse and rider into a single point of impact.
 This tactic was devastating against Scottish infantry, who often fought in loose formations without adequate armor.
-The Normans also used cavalry in a tactical reserve: held back until the enemy was committed, then unleashed to strike a decisive blow.
-At the Battle of the Standard, this reserve role was critical in turning the tide.
+The shock charge relied on the discipline to maintain a tight formation at speed, then wheel and reform for additional charges.
+At the Battle of the Standard, this reserve role was critical in turning the tide after the initial Scottish assault had been checked.
+The psychological impact was also immense: few foot soldiers would willingly stand against a line of armored horsemen thundering toward them.

 Castle Building and Siege Warfare